 - 1. This institution acknowledges and accepts its responsibilities for protecting the rights and welfare of human research subjects covered by this assurance. - 2.
-It is the policy of this institution to have an Institutional Review Board (IRB) established by this assurance- review and approve all research covered by said assurance, except by those specifically exempted by 45 CFR 46.
-The involvement of human subjects in research will not be permitted until the IRB has reviewed and approved the research protocol\, insuring that informed consent is obtained in accordance with and to the extent required by 45 CFR 46.116.
-Certification of IRB review and approval of all research protocols involving human subjects submitted to the DHHS will be either included with the proposal or as soon as approved by the IRB.
+It is the policy of this institution to have an Institutional Review Board (IRB), established by this assurance, to review and approve all research covered by this assurance, except for those specifically exempted by 45 CFR 46.
+The involvement of human subjects in research will not be permitted until the IRB has reviewed and approved the research protocol1, and has ensured that informed consent is obtained or waived in accordance with and to the extent required by 45 CFR 46.116 (General requirements for informed consent).
+Certification of IRB review and approval of all research protocols involving human subjects submitted to the HHS will be either included with the proposal or as soon as approved by the IRB.
 Furthermore, IRB review of all approved research activities will be conducted at appropriate intervals, at the discretion of the IRB, but not less than once per year. - 3.
-It is the policy of this institution that unless informed consent has been specifically waived by the IRB in accordance with 45 CFR 46.116 (c) and (d), no principal investigator shall use humans as research subjects unless the principal investigator has obtained the legally effective informed consent of the subject or his/her legally authorized representative. - 4.
-This institution acknowledges that it bears full responsibility for the execution and outcome of all research activities involving human subjects covered by this assurance.
+It is the policy of this institution that, unless informed consent has been specifically waived by the IRB in accordance with Sections (c) and (d) of 45 CFR 46.116 (General requirements for informed consent), no principal investigator shall use humans as research subjects unless the principal investigator has obtained the legally effective informed consent of the subject or his/her legally authorized representative. - 4.
+This institution acknowledges that it bears full responsibility for the execution and outcome of all research activities involving human subjects covered by this assurance. - a.
+This institution will comply with the requirements set forth in 45 CFR 46.114 (Cooperative research) regarding cooperative research projects.
+When research covered by this assurance is conducted at or in cooperation with another entity, all provisions of this assurance remain in effect for that research.
+UPRM may accept, for the purpose of meeting the IRB review requirements, the review of an IRB established under another assurance of compliance.
+Such acceptance must be in writing and approved and signed by the corresponding official of the cooperating institutions.
+For those cases involving HHS-funded projects, a copy of the signed agreement will be forwarded to the Office for Protection from Research Risks (OPRR).

-\ The phrase "research protocol" is generally regarded as any scientific plan of experimental observation, medical treatment, or human/animal testing designed to obtain data.
+1 The phrase "research protocol" is generally regarded as any scientific plan of experimental observation, medical treatment, or human/animal testing designed to obtain data.
 The protocols submitted to the IRB for review may be independent research activities, without the need for external funding, or part of fund-seeking grant applications commonly known as research proposals.
 No attempt is made here to distinguish between the two, and the word "protocol" is used throughout the text to identify the research plan or activity intending to use human subjects.